-This device, while not completely unique in theory, was definitely unique
+While not completely unique in theory, the calculator terminal was definitely unique

 within its timeframe.
 Later, calculator companies such as Mathatronics,

-developed means by which a calculator could be "remotely accessed", sometimes
+developed means by which a calculator could be remotely accessed with a calculator-like terminal, sometimes

-by a single user, or a number of users (typically no more than 32 simultaneous
+by a single user, or by a number of users (typically no more than 32 simultaneous

 users) over a dial-up modem or dedicated data circuit connection.
-With a
+The main benefit of having a

-properly configured CDC 6600 computer, up to 2000 of these "calculator
+properly configured CDC 6x00-series computer, as many as 2,000 of these calculator

 This device provided a familiar and easy-to-use interface for